nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Team Lead specifies the team, the task and the new task name.
+1. Team Lead specifies the team, the task and the new task personName.
-2. EZLead updates task name associated to specified task of the team.
+2. EZLead updates task personName associated to specified task of the team.

 **Extensions:**